Tylorstown: Landmarks

 The Welfare Hall was built in 1933 from red brick and stone in the French Baroque style.
 It is the last remaining miners' institute in the Rhondda Valley, and is now run as a community hub putting on shows, classes and a coffee shop by volunteers.
 In 2017 it was awarded £500,000 to renovate the building.

-The Holy Trinity Church, situated on a mound above the main road was built in 1882-3 by E.M.
+The Holy Trinity Church, situated on a mound above the main road was built in 1882–3 by E.M.
 Bruce Vaughan.
 It features a five-light plate traceried west window and a stained glass window of Christ in Majesty made by monks of Prinknash Abbey in around 1980.
 There is a monument to Reverend John Rees who died in 1913.

-There is also a Conservative Club.
+There is also a Conservative Club, which has been renovated and adapted into the ACTS Church.

+The Workingmen's Club was a large building, which had fallen into disrepair and was set alight by vandals in 2022, resulting in its demolition.

+The Diamond Jubilee Hotel is located at the bottom of Penrhys Road, having been a pub, hotel & Chinese restaurant.
+In 2007, a raid was carried out and a £1m a year cannabis growing operation was discovered, believed to be one of the largest found in Wales at the time.
+As at 2024, the site remains in disrepair, following refusal of planning permission for a care home.

 The cemetery, situated halfway up the hill to Penrhys features a chapel built in 1884 by W.H.
 Jenkins and T.R.
 Phillips.

+The Rhondda Fach Sports Centre is located in Tylorstown, featuring a gym, squash court & various other fitness facilities.
+The swimming pool in the centre was removed to create a large gym & fitness space.

+Tylorstown coal tip

+In the wake of Storm Dennis on 16 February 2020, a slip occurred at the Llanwonno coal tip on the slopes of Cefn Gwyngul east of Tylorstown.
+This event led to the checking of other tips to ensure no more slips could occur and led to the establishment of a joint task force, the "Coal Tip Safety Taskforce" by the Welsh and UK governments.
+The latter provided £2.5 million in October 2020 to clean up the site of the slip, which involved the cleaning up of 60000 tonnes of collapsed material, which started in June 2020.

 Governance

 The Tylorstown electoral ward was coterminous with the borders of the Tylorstown community and elected two county councillors to Rhondda Cynon Taf County Borough Council.
 Since 1995 representation had mainly been by the Labour Party but the ward had a Plaid Cymru councillor from 1999 to 2004.

 A 2018 review of electoral arrangements by the Local Democracy and Boundary Commission for Wales would see Tylorstown merged with neighbouring Ynyshir to form 'Tylorstown and Ynyshir'.
 The proposals would take effect from the 2022 council elections.